Professor108/SelfAssessment/Skills/Programming.md

 - Functions
   - signature: 🖐️ used
   - argument: 🖐️ used
-  - parameter: 🖐️ used
+  - parameter: 🙋 explained
-  - pure function: 🖐️ used
+  - pure function: 🙋 explained
-  - lambda expression: 🖐️ used
+  - lambda expression: 🙋 explained
   - side effects: 🖐️ used
   - closure: 🖐️ used
   - partial application: 🖐️ used
   - curry: 🖐️ used
-  - higher order: 🖐️ used
+  - higher order: 🙋 explained
-  - recursion: 🖐️ used
+  - recursion: 🙋 explained
   - callback: 🖐️ used
   - listener: 🖐️ used
   - compose: 🖐️ used